AshhadRashid/Super-Mario-Bros-TBG/README.md

 python game.py

 # Playing The Game
 Make choices to control the direction of the story.
-Make the right choices and you will be given the satisfaction of a good ending.
-Make bad choices and consequences will appear.
+The ending is determined based on the arrangment of choices the player makes.